Showing posts with label grounding. Show all posts

 Divine action is constitutive of theological truth.
 The Logos does not merely correspond to an independently existing world, but He makes the world, and thereby makes the truth about the world.
 Thus, theological truth is not simply descriptive adequation but constitutive adequation: truth obtains because the Logos acts.
 The Holy Spirit effects the union between statement and reality, such that the felicity of theological language and the ontological grounding of its truth coincide.

 Therefore, Truth = Divine Constitutive Act + Spirit-Authorized Assertion.
 Metaphysically, God makes truth by making being, and the Spirit binds word to being.
+In short: in theology, truth is not first something we discover about reality, but something God constitutes by acting.

 Locus Classicus